cjohansen/virtuoso/README.md

 This namespace defines the Powerpack app, and is used to boot the "backend" (which only consists of static pages).
 There really isn't much to this part.
-Pages can boot a dynamic frontend by adding the class `replicant-root` to an element, and setting the `data-view` attribute to a string identifier.
+Pages can boot a dynamic frontend by setting the `data-replicant-view` attribute on an element to a string identifier.

 ### `virtuoso.ui.main`

 This namespace contains most of the machinery of the frontend.
-At the top you will find a definition of all the "features" implemented, each using the same identifier from the above `data-view` attribute as an id.
+At the top you will find a definition of all the "features" implemented, each using the same identifier from the above `data-replicant-view` attribute as an id.
 Each feature defines a few functions:

 - `:feature/prepare` - When the app state changes, this function is passed the Datascript database to prepare UI data.